nathants/libaws/readme.md

 - route53 and ses must already be configured to use this trigger.

-- dns, bucket, and prefix attrs are required.
+- dns and bucket attrs are required, prefix is optional.

 - s3 bucket must allow put from ses.